Megadimension Neptunia VII: Hyper Dimension Neptunia G: The Golden Leaders, Reconstructors of Gamindustri

-Heartdimension Neptunia H: Trilogy Finale: Into Legend
+Heart Dimension Neptunia H: Trilogy Finale: Into Legend

 After returning to Planeptune with Affimojas and Steamax in tow, a wormhole opens above Gamindustri.
 The four CPUs explore the wormhole, followed from a distance by Nepgear and Uni.
 After noticing an incoming monster hoard which Neptune recognizes from Zero Dimension, she stops their advance by destroying the passageway.
 Suddenly, Uzume appears and summons Dark Purple, who then abducts the four CPUs.
 Nepgear and Uni return to Histoire to plan a rescue mission.
-Histoire reveals that the CPUs were taken to the Zero Dimension but the party should be able to follow by using the Dreamcast.
+Histoire reveals that the CPUs were taken to the Zero Dimension but the party should be able to follow by using the dimension-crossing console.
 After sparring with Nepgear, Uni, Ram, Rom, Compa and IF, the four members of Gold Third agree to join the rescue mission.

 In Zero Dimension, the party interrogate Uzume who denies any knowledge of abducting the CPUs and joins the party to aid in the investigation.
-The party finds Uzume's doppelganger who reveals her plan to fuse the Zero Dimension and the Hyper Dimension (Neptune's reality) by using her four golden towers as an anchor point, which would plunge the new world into ruin.
+The party finds Uzume's doppelganger who reveals her plan to fuse the Zero Dimension and the Hyper Dimension by using her four golden towers as an anchor point, which would plunge the new world into ruin.
 She then escapes to a third dimension; Heart Dimension, by opening a portal.
 The party follow her through the portal where they find a fragmented world made from memories and dreams.
 Nepgear, Uni and Uzume leave the party to rest whilst they explore the area and rescue older Neptune from Arfoire, and destroy her once and for all.

 Older Neptune reveals she was a double-agent who joined AffimaX to aid the party from the shadows by stopping S-Sha's ritual and leaving the doppelganger's portal open.
 The doppelganger, who older Neptune refers to a 'Kurome', ordered Arfoire to kill her after learning the truth.
 With older Neptune back in the party, the group explores Heart Dimension and learn that Kurome has the power to induce nightmares and false happiness, which she is using to corrupt the CPUs like she did previously to Affimojas and Gold Third.
 She also partially re-wrote the timeline to make the public forget, and thus weaken, the CPUs, but newly acquired Shares are cancelling its effects.
 The party witness the CPUs' fantasies, such as with Neptune wanting praise and her nation's happiness.